-Here’s a demo that shows how to do your daily oil massage.
-(Note: a little bit of oil goes a long way.
-For most people, a ¼ cup more or less will do.)
+[Note: a little bit of oil goes a long way.
+For most people, a quarter cup more or less will do.]

 When you’re doing your abhyanga, it’s easy to get oil everywhere!
 To keep things contained, set aside a special towel to sit or stand on during your morning massage.
 Keep a few paper towels handy, so you can wipe off any excess oil (especially on your hands and feet) before hopping in the shower or touching the faucet knobs.

 Oil can gradually build up on towels that you use to sit on or dry with when you do abhyanga.
 Ayurvedic expert Nancy Lonsdorf, M.D., recommends washing oily towels separately in hot water using your regular laundry detergent along with a half cup of Arm & Hammer Super Washing Soda.
 If your towels are very oily, add a full cup of the Super Washing Soda.
 [Note: Spontaneous Combustion is a real danger!]

 Oily towels can be a fire hazard in the dryer and should be washed thoroughly before drying.
 Use the medium or low-temperature setting on your dryer when machine-drying abhyanga towels, or opt to air-dry them.